GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-deploy.md

 This article describes how to deploy JIT Groups in your Google Cloud organization.
 The deployment uses Terraform and creates the following resources:

-+   An App Engine application that runs JIT Groups and can be accessed through Identity-Aware Proxy.
++   An application that runs JIT Groups and can be accessed through Identity-Aware Proxy.
-+   An OAuth consent screen and client ID for Identity-Aware Proxy.
 +   A service account that JIT Groups uses to access Google Cloud and Cloud Identity APIs.
 The service account is attached to the App Engine application.
 +   A Secret Manager secret to store credentials for your SMTP server.